mattiasmucherie/devtestKSEO/README.md

 ## Front-end

-The front-end is built with React.
+The front-end is built with React and a simple `create-react-app` setup was used.
-I did not setup any special webpack config here because I did not think that is was necessary.

 There are three different pages:

 - Home `/`.
 On this page all trucks of all customers are loaded and their status is displayed.